Meatpacker Tyson: Mandate led 96% of workers to get vaccine

 “This is an incredible result — not only for our company, but for your families and our communities across the country, “ Tyson President and CEO Donnie King said in a note to employees Tuesday.

+The Tyson Fresh Meats facility in Waterloo, which recorded one of the first large-scale COVID-19 outbreaks in the nation, also was “consistent with the rate announced today for the company,” said Tyson spokesperson Liz Croston.

-Tyson, which has long been dealing with worker shortages, said employees who don’t get vaccinated before the company’s deadline will be fired, but that the former employees will be welcomed back if they do get vaccinated later.
+Tyson, which has long been dealing with worker shortages, said employees who don’t get vaccinated before the company’s deadline will be fired, but will be welcomed back if they get vaccinated later.

 “I’d also like to say to those who remain unvaccinated — this is your choice, and we respect that choice,” King said.
 “If you change your mind and want to rejoin Tyson — let us know.
 Our doors are open.”